 (c) the means to enable the witness to attend the court must be provided to the witness.

-(4) A party which issues a witness summons must ensure that subsection (3) is complied with.
+(4) The party that lodges a witness summons must ensure that subregulation (3) is complied with.

-(5) The person who serves a witness with a witness summons must record how subsection (3) was complied with on a copy of the witness summons.
+(5) The person who serves a witness with a witness summons must record how subregulation (3) was complied with on a copy of the witness summons.

-(6) If a copy of a witness summons contains information recorded in accordance with subsection (5) it is to be presumed that the information is true, unless the contrary is proved.
+(6) If a copy of a witness summons contains information recorded in accordance with subregulation (5), the information is presumed to be true unless the contrary is proved.

+[Regulation 37 amended: SL 2022/100 r.
+23.]

 38. Witness summons may be set aside

 (1) A person summoned to give evidence or to produce evidentiary material at a trial may make an application to set aside the summons, and in that case Part 10 applies as if the person were a party to the case in question.

-(2) The Court may set aside the witness summons if it is satisfied that —
+(2) The court may set aside the witness summons if it is satisfied that —

 (a) the person does not have either evidence to give or evidentiary material to produce that is relevant to the case;

-(b) the person cannot be lawfully compelled to give any evidence or produce any evidentiary material to the Court; or
+(b) the person cannot be lawfully compelled to give any evidence or produce any evidentiary material to the court; or

 (c) there are other good reasons for doing so.

+[Regulation 38 amended: SL 2022/100 r.
+48.]

 39. Producing evidentiary material before trial

-Where a witness summons requires a person to produce evidentiary material but does not require the person to give evidence, the person may, instead of producing the material at the trial, deliver the material, and a written list describing the material, to the Court at least 2 clear working days before the first day of the trial.
+Where a witness summons requires a person to produce evidentiary material but does not require the person to give evidence, the person may, instead of producing the material at the trial, deliver the material, and a written list describing the material, to the court at least 2 clear working days before the first day of the trial.

+[Regulation 39 amended: SL 2022/100 r.
+48.]

 Part 7 — Orders and judgments

 40. Consent to orders or judgment

-(1) The parties may settle a case or consent to any other order by lodging a memorandum to that effect in the approved form, signed by each party.
+(1) The parties may settle a case or consent to any other order by lodging a memorandum to that effect in the court-approved form signed by each party.

-(2) The Court may give judgment or make an order in accordance with the memorandum of consent without the need for an appearance by the parties before the Court.
+(2) The court may give judgment or make an order in accordance with the memorandum of consent without the need for an appearance by the parties before the court.

-(3) Where the Act or these regulations require the consent of one party before something can be done, that consent may be given by the party lodging a notice of consent to that effect in the approved form and signed by the party.
+(3) Where the Act or these regulations require the consent of one party before something can be done, that consent may be given by the party lodging a notice of consent to that effect in the court-approved form signed by the party.

+[Regulation 40 amended: SL 2022/100 r.
+24.]

 41. Setting aside default judgment

-(1) When a Court gives a default judgment, the party may, within 14 days after the judgment was given, make an application for the judgment to be set aside.
+(1) When the court gives a default judgment, the party may, within 14 days after the judgment was given, make an application for the judgment to be set aside.

-(2) When a Court sets aside the order in relation to a case other than a CIPPLSL case it must list the case for a pre-trial conference and notify the parties in writing.
+(2) When the court sets aside the judgment in relation to a case other than a CIPPLSL case it must list the case for a pre-trial conference and notify the parties in writing.

-(3) When a Court sets aside the order in relation to a CIPPLSL case it must list the case for hearing and notify the parties in writing.
+(3) When the court sets aside the judgment in relation to a CIPPLSL case it must list the case for hearing and notify the parties in writing.

 [Regulation 41 amended: Gazette 31 Jul 2012 p.
-3686.]

-42. Judgments suspended

-A judgment is suspended —

-(a) until 21 days after the making of the judgment; or

-(b) if an appeal is lodged with the Full Bench and the Full Bench has not ordered otherwise, until that appeal is heard and determined.
+3686; SL 2022/100 r.
+25.]

+[42.
+Deleted: SL 2022/100 r.
+26.]

 Part 8 — Lodging documents

-43. “Lodge”, meaning of
+43. Meaning of lodge

-In order to lodge a document a person must lodge it in accordance with this Part at the Court registry referred to in regulation 44 together with any fee specified in Schedule 1 Division 1.
+In order to lodge a document a person must lodge it with the court in accordance with this Part together with any fee specified in Schedule 1 Division 1.